stakewise/v3-operator/README.md

 Operator provides the flexibility to define the host and port for the metrics endpoint via environment variables:

+- `ENABLE_METRICS`: This defines whether the metrics endpoint should be enabled or not.
+By default, it is set to `false`.
 - `METRICS_HOST`: This defines the hostname or IP on which the metrics endpoint will be available.
 - `METRICS_PORT`: This defines the port on which the metrics endpoint will be available.